Cork and kerry, Ireland

 We’ve gotten to the feisty part of the article, friends.

 This doesn’t always happen, and I hope it doesn’t, but it can, so let’s talk about it: the people in your life may have some strong opinions about your wedding day.
-They may not be on board with you eloping at all (don’t invite them, elope anyway), or they may tell you that your plans don’t make sense, or they’d do it another way.
+They may not be on board with you eloping at all, or they may tell you that your plans don’t make sense, or they’d do it another way.

-Obviously, take well-meaning advice on board, I’m not advocating Hulk transformations here.
+Obviously, take well-meaning advice on board, I’m not advocating you go full Hulk and scream at people.
 But at the end of the day, it’s your wedding day.
 And you get to do what you want.
 Remember that when people offer unsolicited advice.
 Stick to your vision.

 Talk to and Trust Your Photographer